 Being a small village, Ridgeland does not have a public transit system used by locals to get to and from work.

 The people who call Ridgeland home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Ridgeland residents report their race to be White.
-Important ancestries of people in Ridgeland include German, Norwegian, Irish, English, and Swedish.
+Important ancestries of people in Ridgeland include German, Norwegian, English, Irish, and Eastern European.

 The most common language spoken in Ridgeland is English.
 Other important languages spoken here include Italian and Scandinavian languages.